July massacre: Number of victims

+Chankharpul massacre

 On 12 September 2024, over a month after the incident and Hasina's resignation, Constable Sujon Hossain was arrested for his involvement in the Chankharpul massacre.
 The International Crimes Tribunal issued an order for Hossain to be incarcerated for crimes against humanity on 12 January 2025.

-The Anti-discrimination Students Movement reported that 266 individuals died between 16 and 25 July.
+The Students Against Discrimination reported that 266 individuals died between 16 and 25 July.
 However, Prothom Alo reported that 624 people died between July 16 and August 16, with 354 of those deaths occurring before the resignation of Sheikh Hasina.
 Among the total reported deaths, 66 were children.
 Additionally, certain reports have also indicated that among the deceased, 117 were associated with the Bangladesh Nationalist Party and 87 with the Bangladesh Jamaat-e-Islami.

+Rampura massacre

+On 19 July, a violent suppression of a students' protest in Rampura Thana, Dhaka by the Police and BGB resulted in at least 11 deaths and more than 21 injured.
+The killings were led by Muhammad Redwanul Islam, a major with the Border Guard Bangladesh.

+Ashulia immolation killings

-In August 2024 an incident occurred near Ashulia Police Station in Savar, where a video surfaced showing police officers piling up dead bodies on a van.
+In August 2024 an incident occurred near Ashulia Police Station in Savar, where a video surfaced showing police officers piling up dead bodies on a van known as "Ashulia immolation killings".
 The footage went viral on social media, leading to widespread outrage and demands for accountability.
 The video depicts several bloodstained bodies, partially covered with bedsheets, being placed on a van by individuals wearing police vests and carrying firearms.
 The event was believed to have occurred on 5 August, following the resignation of Sheikh Hasina.
 In response to the viral video, the Dhaka District Police formed a four-member committee to investigate the incident.
 Led by Additional Superintendent of Police Sajadur Rahman, the committee was tasked with verifying the authenticity of the video and identifying those responsible.
-Although, the police have acknowledged the presence of the officers at the scene, they have refrained from disclosing their names, pending further steps in the investigation.
+Although the police have acknowledged the presence of the officers at the scene, they have refrained from disclosing their names, pending further steps in the investigation.

 The Cybercrime team has been engaged to aid in verifying the footage and gathering evidence.

 Documents from Dhaka Medical College and Hospital indicated that 1,700 people were admitted during the protests, with 98 reported deaths.
 However, doctors and hospital officials suggested that over 100 people died at the hospital, with many not officially recorded.
 Additionally, several bodies with bullet wounds were forcibly taken by families before autopsies could be conducted.